DakotaLMartinez/rails-devise-jwt-template/README.md

 rails db:migrate
 ```

-## Add respond_with using fast_jsonapi method
+## Add respond_with using jsonapi_serializers method

-As we already added the `fast_jsonapi` gem, we can generate a serializer to configure the json format we'll want to send to our front end API.
+As we already added the `jsonapi-serializer` gem, we can generate a serializer to configure the json format we'll want to send to our front end API.

 ```
 $ rails generate serializer user id email created_at